Five Stages of Child Development

 Children in their teen stage start forming their own opinions.
 This is also the stage at which children experience emotional tensions.

 They start developing sexual desires and form amorous relationships.
-Moreover, they tend to develop various emotions like jealousy, love, etc.
+Moreover, they tend to develop various emotions (remove the link as it is a single word), like jealousy, love, etc.

 Summing up